 Money in the bank changes everything.

-We Americans are not very good savers, but getting better!.
-As of this writing, the personal savings rate in the U.S. is right at 7.8 percent of disposable personal income.
+We Americans are not very good savers, but getting better!
+As of this writing, the personal savings rate in the U.S. is down but better than it’s been in past years.

 It’s not easy